liubovpo/dream-ai/README.md

 <img src="./client/src/assets/logo.png" alt="logo" width="200"/> </br>
 [Click here to see the deployed app](https://ai-dream.netlify.app/)

-DreamScapeGenerator.com is a visionary platform where users can input dream descriptions to generate personalized, stunning dream images.
+Dream AI is a visionary platform where users can input dream descriptions to generate personalized, stunning dream images.
 Its user-friendly interface and customization options make it an engaging space to transform subconscious visions into captivating visuals, fostering a community of dream-inspired creativity.

 # Frontend